CSB-KaracaLab/TROPIC/README.md

 <img width="1099" alt="github-title" src="Title-Tropic.png">

+_Authors' list will be added according to Ezgi hoca's comment_

 Parasitic diseases, predominantly prevalent in underdeveloped countries and impacting young children, present a significant global concern with substantial socioeconomic impacts.
 Unfortunately, combating these diseases is challenging due to limited pharmaceutical options and drug resistance.
 Addressing these challenges requires a comprehensive understanding of molecular interactions between parasites and hosts across various levels.
+Here, TROPIC (inTegRative hOst-Parasite InteraCtions) introduces a combinatory approach that integrates pathogen genomics and structural biology to explore targetable, new host-parasite interactions.
+This project is a bilateral collaboration between Karaca Lab and Cuesto-Astroz Lab, funded by TÜBİTAK and MINCIENCIAS with TÜBİTAK project number 2511.

-Here, TROPIC introduces a combinatory approach that integrates genomics and structural biology by building upon Dr. Cuesta-Astroz's study¹ unraveling human-parasite interactomes in 15 parasites.
-For this, we focused on [276 domain-domain interactions](https://github.com/beyzakaynarca/TROPIC/blob/main/Determined-human-parasite-interactions.txt) at the most central nodes of 15 eukaryotic parasites (T. spiralis, T. gondii, T. brucei, S. mansoni, P. vivax, P. knowlesi, L. infantum, L. donovani, L. braziliensis, C. parvum, G. lamblia, T. cruzi, P. falciparum, C. hominis, and L. mexicana) and employed domain-domain host-parasite interaction modeling using AF2-Multimer v2.2² on the Turkish National Computational Resources³ (TRUBA).
+TROPIC was build upon Dr. Cuesta-Astroz's study¹ unraveling human-parasite interactomes in 15 parasites.
+For this, we focused on [276 domain-domain interactions](https://github.com/beyzakaynarca/TROPIC/blob/main/Determined-human-parasite-interactions.txt) at the most central nodes of 15 eukaryotic parasites (_T. spiralis, T. gondii, T. brucei, S. mansoni, P. vivax, P. knowlesi, L. infantum, L. donovani, L. braziliensis, C. parvum, G. lamblia, T. cruzi, P. falciparum, C. hominis, and L. mexicana_) and employed domain-domain host-parasite interaction modeling using AF2-Multimer v2.2² on the Turkish National Computational Resources³ (TRUBA).

 ## Methodology: _Modeling human-parasite interactions using AF2-Multimer and selecting models with a potentially significant biological impact_